13 15 15Call

 A woman suffering from a mental illness that's eligible to make a TPD claim.

-How much is a total permanent disability insurance payout?
+How much is a TPD insurance payout?

 TPD payout amounts typically range between $60,000 and $500,000, with many payouts being more than $200,000.
 The amount you can claim is called your ‘insured benefit amount’, and it will be clearly identified on your superannuation member statement.